Rome Tour exploring top historical sites along Ancient Rome's Empire roads

 The Ancient Appian Way is located in a relaxing park-like setting with evergreen cypress and sea pines in a romantic serene atmosphere that is also a welcoming respite during hot summer months.
 The Ancient Appian Way is another road where you would be walking in the footsteps of the Ancient Romans.
 Pending time and interests, you may also see other ancient Roman ruins that line the Ancient Appian Way.

-Along the Appian Way you will also visit the underground 2nd-3rd century AD Christian catacombs.
-In ancient times burial sites were forbidden within the city walls, therefore outside the city walls and along main roads, 20 meters deep underground miles of tunnels were hewn out of soft tufa stone.
-Eventually the underground cemetery complex grew into a labyrinth of galleries and chambers miles long on multiple levels with as many as 170,000 subterranean graves and tombs.
+Along the Appian Way, you will also visit the underground 2nd-3rd century AD Christian catacombs.
+In ancient times burial sites were forbidden within the city walls, therefore outside the city walls and along main roads, 20-meter-deep underground miles of tunnels were hewn out of soft tufa stone.
+Eventually, the underground cemetery complex grew into a labyrinth of galleries and chambers miles long on multiple levels with as many as 170,000 subterranean graves and tombs.

 In addition to regular Christians, many early martyrs and popes were buried here too.
 Decorations and inscriptions are still visible on crypts and tombs inside the catacombs.